Bruno Tedino: Managerial career

-After a short career as a player cut short by an injury at the age of 22, Tedino turned into management and took his first role in 1986 as youth coach of Sandonà.
+After a short career as a player cut short by an injury at the age of 22, Tedino turned to management and took his first role in 1986 as youth coach of Sandonà.
 He then also served as youth coach for other teams such as Treviso, Conegliano and Montebelluna.

 From 1995 to 1997 he worked as youth coach of Venezia, during the ownership of Maurizio Zamparini.
 He took over his first professional head coaching role in 1997, at the age of 32, with Serie C2 club Sandonà.
 He successively worked as head coach for a variety of other Northern Italian teams in the lower leagues, such as Novara, Pordenone, Südtirol, Pistoiese, Sangiovannese and Città di Jesolo (then SandonàJesolo).

-In 2013 he was personally picked by Arrigo Sacchi, then coordinator of the Italian youth national teams, as new head coach of the Italy U16; he was successively promoted in charge of the Italy U17 one year later.
-In 2015 he left his role in order to accept an offer from Pordenone; after the club was readmitted to Lega Pro to fill a vacancy, he guided it to two consecutive promotion playoff participations in 2016 and 2017, losing to Pisa and Parma (the latter on penalties) at the semi-finals in both occasions.
+In 2013, he was personally picked by Arrigo Sacchi, then coordinator of the Italian youth national teams, as the new head coach of the Italy U16; he was successively promoted in charge of the Italy U17 one year later.
+In 2015 he left his role in order to accept an offer from Pordenone; after the club was readmitted to Lega Pro to fill a vacancy, he guided it to two consecutive promotion playoff participation in 2016 and 2017, losing to Pisa and Parma (the latter on penalties) at the semi-finals in both occasions.